remotivelabs.broker

 async def subscribe_header( self, *headers: tuple[str, typing.Sequence[str]], initial_empty: bool = False) -> AsyncIterator[Header]:

-Subscribe to headers.
+Subscribe to frame headers.

 Arguments: